EdwinVW/dapr-workshop/Assignment06/step-by-step-python.md

    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --components-path ../dapr/components -- uvicorn vehicle_registration:app --port 6002
    ```

-1. Open a **new** terminal window in VS Code and change the current folder to `python/FineCollectionService`.
+1. Open a **new** terminal window in VS Code and change the current folder to `FineCollectionService`.

 1. Enter the following command to run the FineCollectionService with a Dapr sidecar: